NginxProxyManager/nginx-proxy-manager/README.md

 - Uses OCSP Stapling for enhanced security
   - If using custom certificates, upload the CA/Intermediate Certificate (file name: `chain.pem`) in the `/opt/npm/tls/custom/npm-[certificate-id]` folder (manual migration may be needed)
 - Resolved dnspod plugin issue
-  - To migrate manually, delete all dnspod certs and recreate them OR change the credentials file as per the template given [here](https://github.com/ZoeyVid/nginx-proxy-manager/blob/develop/global/certbot-dns-plugins.js)
+  - To migrate manually, delete all dnspod certs and recreate them OR change the credentials file as per the template given [here](https://github.com/ZoeyVid/NPMplus/blob/develop/global/certbot-dns-plugins.js)
 - Smaller docker image with alpine-based distribution
 - Admin backend interface runs with https
 - Default page also runs with https
 - Uses [fancyindex](https://gitHub.com/Naereen/Nginx-Fancyindex-Theme) if used as webserver
 - Exposes INTERNAL backend api only to localhost
-- Easy application of security headers using [ngx_security_headers](https://github.com/GetPageSpeed/ngx_security_headers)
+- Basic security headers are added if you enable HSTS (HSTS has always subdomains and preload enabled)
 - Access Log disabled
 - Error Log written to console
 - `Server` response header hidden